asimcanyagiz/JavaScript-Clock/README.md

 ## Download

-You can [download](https://github.com/asimcanyagiz/xxx) the latest installable version of XXX for Windows, macOS and Linux.
+You can [download](https://github.com/asimcanyagiz/...) the latest installable version of ... for Windows, macOS and Linux.

 ## Technologies Used